-Let's start with a quick overview of variables...
+Starting with a quick overview of variables.
 A variable is a value that can change, depending on conditions or on information passed to the program.
-It is simply a name that can be replaced with a realistic value from a computer memory.
+It is simply a name that can be replaced with a realistic value from computer memory.

 At Gameball, we use the following variable in email notifications:

 The player's first name, if available.